top of page

 • Questioning motives felt safer than taking things at face value

-While chronic suspicion may have once helped you avoid betrayal or emotional pain, it no longer serves you in creating genuine, fulfilling relationships.
-Instead of keeping you safe, it keeps you trapped in doubt, fear, and emotional distance.
+And while chronic suspicion may have once helped you avoid betrayal or emotional pain, it keeps you trapped in doubt, fear, and emotional distance — cut off from the very connections that could offer genuine safety.

-The good news is that trust can be rebuilt in a way that honors your intuition while allowing for deeper connection and security.
+Trust can be rebuilt in a way that honours your intuition while allowing for deeper connection and security.

 The Hidden Costs of Chronic Suspicion